haoming-chen2006/werwolf_agent/README.md

 ### 1. One-Time Setup: Create White Agent Folders

-For each white agent you want to run, create a controller folder with a `run.sh` script:
+For each white agent you want to run, create a controller folder with a `run.sh` script (this game involves multiple agents so you will need multiple scripts):

 ```bash
 # Create folders for N white agents (e.g., 7 agents)